Table of Contents

 - Antistress: Stress reducing

-- Anti-tumour / anti-mutagenic / anticancer: against cancer
+- Anti-tumor / anti-mutagenic / anticancer: against cancer

 - Antiulcer: Protects from ulcers.